williamouyang/okta.github.io/docs/api/rest/users.md

 This operation will transition the user to the status of `RECOVERY` and the user will not be able to login or initiate a forgot password flow until they complete the reset flow.

+**Note:** You can also use this API to convert a user with the Okta Credential Provider to a use a Federated Provider.
+After this conversion, the user cannot directly sign in with password.
+The second example demonstrate this usage.

 ##### Request Parameters
 {:.api .api-request .api-request-params}